jneurock/viking-base/README.md

 Viking Base is an opinionated package intended to provide a solid starting point for building web applications.
 The package consists of several key components: Ember.js, Handlebars.js, Foundation and gulp.
-Viking Base leans on Bower to manage dependencies and gulp to build while providing a simple scaffolding script.
+Viking Base leans on Bower to manage dependencies and gulp to build while providing a simple scaffolding script to get started.

 Currently, the package consists of: